 What is Sakura Mochi?

-Sakura Mochi (桜餅) is a type of pink dumpling made with sticky, glutinous rice filled with red bean paste and wrapped in a cherry blossom leaf.
-It has a sweet yet slightly salted taste with a hint of herbal taste from the leaf, and is most commonly enjoyed in the spring.
+Sakura Mochi (桜餅) is a traditional pink dumpling made with sticky, glutinous rice filled with red bean paste and wrapped with a cherry blossom leaf.
+While the rice and filling are sweet, the surface takes on a subtle salty herbal flavor from the leaf giving Sakura Mochi a unique flavor like no other.

 Regional Variations

-There are actually two variations of Sakura Mochi based on region.
+There are two regional variations of Sakura Mochi and they are surprisingly quite different.
 Kansai style originates from the Western side of Japan (Osaka/Kyoto area) and Kanto style is from the east (around Tokyo).

 Kansai style Sakura Mochi is traditionally made with a special type of sweet rice flour called “Domyojiko” and is sometimes known as “Domyoji Sakura Mochi”.
-Domyojiko is said to have originated from a temple called “Domyoji” in Osaka (hence the name) and is made by processing and crushing mochi rice into small granules, giving sakura an unusually wonderful texture somewhere between smooth mochi and chewy rice.
+Domyojiko is made by processing and crushing mochi rice into small granules, giving sakura an unusually wonderful texture somewhere between chewy mochi and sticky rice.
+It is believed to have originated and got its name from a temple called “Domyoji” in Osaka.

-On the other hand, Kanto style is often compared to a crepe and the dough is made with a combination of regular flour and glutinous rice flour which is then pan-fried and wrapped around the red bean filling.
+On the other hand, Kanto style is often compared to a crepe.
+Instead of a rice cake, the dough is made with a combination of regular flour and glutinous rice flour which is then fried like a pancake and wrapped around the red bean filling.

-I live in central Japan but from my observation, Kansai style is more popular!
+I live in central Japan where Kansai style is more popular, but both are delicious!

 Ingredients